Quantum Monte Carlo assessment of embedding for for strongly correlated defects: interplay between mean-field starting

 There are two equivalent ways to think about this method.
 It can be considered as an ``exact'' way to include the exchange-correlation contribution in the active space to the DC, i.e., by replacing the exchange-correlation potential by the G$_0$W$_0$ self energy, and then removing the contribution in the active space; the other is simply that the DFT mean-field starting point is replaced by G$_0$W$_0$.
-G$_0$W$_0$-based embedding derives a one-particle Hamiltonian of the form
+G$_0$W$_0$-based embedding derives a DC correction of the form

-where $\hat{H}_{\text{KS}}$ is the Kohn-Sham Hamiltonian in the active space, G$_0$ is the bare one-particle Green function, G$_0^\text{A}$ the Green function in the active space, and W$_0$ is the fully-screened Coulomb interaction in the active space.
-The first two terms are the G$_0$W$_0$ band structure and the last two terms are the G$_0$W$_0$ DC correction.
-Using the DFT eigenvalues and RPA screening, we obtained G$_0$W$_0$ one-particle energies and DC corrections with the \texttt{pw2bgw} interface to \texttt{BerkeleyGW}~\cite{hybertsenElectronCorrelationSemiconductors1986, deslippeBerkeleyGWMassivelyParallel2012}.
-The two-particle interactions in the G$_0$W$_0$ model are identical to those in DFT+cRPA.
+where $V_{ij}^{\text{xc}}$ is the Kohn-Sham exchange-correlation matrix element in the active space and $\Sigma_{ij}^{\text{G}_0\text{W}_0}(\omega = 0)$ is the G$_0$W$_0$ self-energy matrix element in the active space in the static limit~\cite{shengGreensFunctionFormulation2022}.
+Eq.~\ref{eqn:g0w0_correction} follows from replacing the Kohn-Sham exchange-correlation potential with the G$_0$W$_0$ self-energy within the active space, such that the DC exactly corresponds to the interaction effects included at the G$_0$W$_0$ level.
+Using the DFT eigenvalues and RPA screening, we obtained G$_0$W$_0$ self-energies and DC corrections using the \texttt{pw2bgw} interface to \texttt{BerkeleyGW}~\cite{hybertsenElectronCorrelationSemiconductors1986, deslippeBerkeleyGWMassivelyParallel2012}.
+The two-body interactions in the G$_0$W$_0$-based embedding procedure are identical to those derived in DFT+cRPA.